carmenbianca/report-liferay/plan.md

   catch up on a new programming language or framework).

 - Create a rudimentary high-level design for the product.
-This design need not be thorough---it need only be sufficient to get started with the development feedback loop.
+This design need not be all-encompassing---it need only be sufficient to get started with the development feedback loop.
 Most of the design will be informed by test-driven development.
 See rationale in section \ref{tdd}.

 - Create all (anticipated) issues in an issue tracker.